petrovaana/ot-harjoitustyo-uusi/budget-app/dokumentaatio/TimeManagement.md

 * Checking for general mistakes in the code and fixing them in the UI side.
 * Refactured all of the to make it more clear and renamed some of the functions and methods.

+Total this week: 5h

+## Week 5: Final (9.12-21.12)

+Date: 14.12.2025

+Time: 2h

+What was done:

+* Added some final touches on the UI
+* Added extra comments for clarification
+* Updated the changelog since was forgotten last week